Cheapest Car Insurance for Teens

 blueCheck icon

-The cheapest insurer for you teen can change as they age.
+The cheapest insurer for your teen can change as they age.
+It's hard to find cheap car insurance for new drivers as insurers heavily weigh driving experience while calculating rates.
 While GEICO offers the lowest national rates for 16-year-olds at $689 for family policies, it remains the cheapest option for 19-year-olds at $492 annually — showing how rates decrease with age and experience.
 Read More

 Compare Auto Insurance Rates